n4nagappan/castlog/README.md

 # castlog

-A simple tool to stream your logs to a webpage
+A simple command line tool to stream your logs to a webpage

 ## Installation